Certification & Approvals

-Building certifiers can provide general advice about compliance of building work with the legislation.
+Building certifiers can provide general advice about the compliance of building work with the legislation.
 They are not permitted to design the building or carry out any of the work.
 Appropriate design professionals can provide specialist advice on building applications.

-- standards applicable to building work.
+- Standards applicable to building work,

 Private building certifiers are not authorised to approve any building work that is contrary to the local planning scheme or the Queensland Development Code.
 If there is any uncertainty as to whether the proposed structure complies with the requirements of the local planning scheme or the Queensland Development Code, Council recommends property owners complete a Town Planning Appraisal Application [120KB].

 A building application that requires a variation to the requirements of the Queensland Development Code or the local planning scheme must be submitted to Council prior to the building certifier granting approval.
-For variations, complete a request for Referral Agency Response for Building Works [374KB].

-Plumbing is regulated by Council under the current state government legislation, available for viewing on the Department of Local Government and Planning website.
+Plumbing is regulated by Council under the current State Government legislation, available for viewing on the Department of Local Government and Planning website.

-- Plumbing and Drainage Act 2002
+- Plumbing and Drainage Act 2018

-- Plumbing and Drainage Regulation 2003
+- Plumbing and Drainage Regulation 2019

 - Queensland Plumbing and Wastewater Code